 The second most common misconfiguration is tieing root accounts to certificates.
-Certificates should not be tied with root accounts.
-Compliance with this policy is also required for PCI, HIPAA, APRA, MAS, NIST.
+Certificates should not be tied to root accounts.
+Compliance with this policy is also required for PCI, HIPAA, APRA, MAS, and NIST.

 Not rotating certificates that are tied to the root account is another misconfiguration.
 Certificates tied with root accounts need rotation.
 It is also a requirement to enable CBP, HIPAA, APRA, MAS, and NIST compliance.
 It is crucial to rotate root accounts if they are tied with certificates.

 Another most common misconfiguration made is not changing your root account password.
 Ensure that your root account password is rotated every few days.
-This ensures the safety and keeps your data safe.
-CBP, NIST are the compliance standards required for this.
+This ensures safety and keeps your data safe.
+CBP and NIST are the compliance standards required for this.